 Montana Ag Network

-Strong winds are expected along the Rocky Mountain Front on Friday.
+Dangerous wind gusts are expected again today along the Rocky Mountain Front.

 High winds are expected throughout Central Montana on Tuesday and Wednesday.

 Strong winds will take us through the first portion of this week.

 Cutting-edge technologies and management systems for sustainably-managing private and public lands were the focus of this year’s NGLCC.

 High pressure will offer up a break from the cold this weekend.

 High pressure remains the big talking point on the weather scene.

 After a 15-year absence, American lamb has returned to Japan and some people in the United States sheep industry are excited to have the export market open for business again.

 A cold air mass continues to blanket Montana, keeping daytime high temperatures well below freezing.